srajagopal/DevJam/Appendix/Appendix 1 - Creating Composite APIs/README.md

 API BaaS are as expected.

     a.
-Click on the ‘Save’ button to save and deploy the changes to the ‘{your\_initials}\_hotels’ API Proxy
+Click on the ‘Save’ button to save and deploy the changes to the ‘{your_initials}_hotels’ API Proxy

 > ![](./media/image17.png)

-    c.
+    b.
 Wait for the ‘Successfully saved API Proxy’ message to appear and verify that your proxy is deployed to the ‘test’ environment

-    d.
+    c.
 Go to the ‘Trace’ tab and start a trace session by clicking the ‘Start Trace Session’ button

-    e.
+    d.
 Use Postman to test the ‘/GET hotels’ request with the following query parameters combinations and review the results being returned
     -   zipcode=98101&radius=1000